ganastor/htpc-download-box/README.md

 Some stuff worth looking at to expand the setup:

-- [NZBHydra](https://github.com/theotherp/nzbhydra): meta search for NZB indexers (like [Jackett](https://github.com/Jackett/Jackett) does for torrents).
-Could simplify and centralise nzb indexers configuration at a single place.
-- [Organizr](https://github.com/causefx/Organizr): Embed all these services in a single webpage with tab-based navigation
 - [Plex sharing features](https://www.plex.tv/features/#feat-modal)
 - [Mylar](https://github.com/evilhero/mylar): like Sonarr, but for comic books.
 - [Ombi](http://www.ombi.io/): Web UI to give your shared Plex instance users the ability to request new content